Find a job that works for you

 Dear [insert name],

 Thank you for connecting with me today to discuss the job opportunity at [insert company name].

 I am very interested in the role and believe my skills would be an excellent match for the position as you described it.
-With more than [three/seven/fifteen] years of [management/financial accounting/investment banking] experience, I could immediately begin to contribute to your firm as it [transitions/expands/seeks new clients].
+With more than [three/seven/15] years of [management/financial accounting/investment banking] experience, I could immediately begin to contribute to your firm as it [transitions/expands/seeks new clients].

 On a personal note, I really enjoyed talking to you about [our alma mater/love of basketball/interest in cooking].

 I look forward to hearing from you soon.
 Please don’t hesitate to ask if there are any other questions I can answer about my work experience and how I might contribute to your company.

-The above templates for thank-you emails after interviews should work in most cases.
 You can also mix and match parts of the sample messages to create a unique thank-you email.
-There are a few other related things to think about, however:
+There are a few other related things to think about, however, such as these:

 - Write a clear subject line.
 You can simply write “Thank you for the interview” in the subject line, or something like “Following up on our interview.”